How Long Does It Take to Get Each Belt in BJJ? (Solved!)

 The red and white coral belt is an 8th-degree black belt in Brazilian jiu-jitsu.
 This belt rank can take up to +42 years of BJJ coaching and practice.

-Furthermore, the International Brazilian Jiu-Jitsu Federation requires red and white belts to have spent a minimum of ten years at this level before being eligible for advancement to the following rank (red belt).
+Furthermore, the International Brazilian Jiu-Jitsu Federation requires red and white belts to have spent at least ten years at this level before being eligible for advancement to the following rank (red belt).

 Getting a red belt can take up to +52 years of BJJ practice.
-It is the highest belt rank in Brazilian jiu-jitsu and denotes a Grand Master who has attained the 9th or 10th-degree black belt in martial arts.
+It is the highest belt rank in Brazilian jiu-jitsu and denotes a Grand Master with the 9th or 10th-degree black belt in martial arts.

 Related: Does Japanese Jiu-Jitsu Have Belts?
 (A Closer Look)